axibase/atsd-use-cases/chart-of-the-day/world-progress-explorer/README.md

 ## Visualization

 The visualizations in the chart above demonstrate a [user-defined function](../../tutorials/shared/trends.md#user-defined-functions) which sets the year 1990 as the baseline using the [`fred.js`](https://apps-chartlab.axibase.com/portal/resource/scripts/fred.js) library.
 Using the `PercentChangeFromYearAgo` function instead creates the visualization below.
-Open the **Trends** interface and explore the data using the same drop-down menus to navigate between countries and metrics.
+Open the **Trends** interface and explore the data using the same drop-down lists to navigate between countries and metrics.

 ![](./images/wps-1.png)
 [![](./images/button-new.png)](https://trends.axibase.com/5d0563d2/2#fullscreen)